vkumarvs/mysolutions/README.md

 mysolutions
 ===========

-This repository is divided into many branches rleated to my learning path:
+This repository is divided into many branches related to my learning path:
 I am a linux developer by core but have worked in windows and MAC environments too.

 1. Nginx
-2. Useful Scripts
+2. Useful bash scripts
 3. AWS
 4. OpenSource OLTP Pipeline
 5. Python